 Nam e of the Member(s) :

 Regi stered Address :

 ail ld :

 No / Client ID:

 DP I D :

 I / We , being the Member(s) o shares of the above named company, hereby appoint:

 (1) Name Address

 Email ID Signature or failing him/her

 (2) Name Address

 Email ID Signature or failing him/her

 (3) Name Address

 Email ID Signature

-Dr. Vi of July, 2018 at 10.00 A.M at J. B. Auditorium, Ahmedabad Management Ass astrapur, Ahmedabad - 380015 and at any adjournment thereof in respect o
+as my/our proxy to attend and vote (on a poll) for me/us and on my/our behalf at the 104th Annual General Meeting of the Company, to be held on Tuesday, 31st day of July, 2018 at 10.00 A.M at J. B. Auditorium, Ahmedabad Management Association, ATIRA Campus, Dr. Vikram Sarabhai Marg, Vastrapur, Ahmedabad - 380015 and at any adjournment thereof in respect of such resolutions as are indicated below:

 ORDI NARY BUSINESS

 1 Adoption of Audited Financial Statements (Standalone & Consolidated both) including the statement of Profit and loss for the Year ended 31st March, 2018 and Balance sheet as at date, the Directors' Report and Auditors' Report thereon.

 2 Appointment of Appointment of Shri Aniruddha P Deshmukh, a Director, who retires by rotation.

 3 Ratification of Appointment of M/s.
 Price Waterhouse Chartered Accountants LLP, as Auditors of the Company, from the Conclusion of this Annual General Meeting until the conclusion of 108th Annual General Meeting.

 SPEC IAL BUSINESS

 4. Special Resolution for approval of Managerial Remuneration to Shri Aniruddha P. Deshmukh for his remaining term of two years i.e. from 13th August, 2018 to 12th August, 2020 pursuant to provision of schedule V to the companies Act.
 2013.

 5. - Ordinary Resolution under section 148 (3) of the Companies Act, 2013 for approval of remuneration payable to Shri B. C. Desai, Cost Accountant, Ahmedabad as the Cost Auditor of the Company for the year 2018-19.

-6. Ordinary Resol Resolution.
-Ordinary Resolution for approval of reclassification of certain persons/entities as Non-promoter/Public shareholders as per Resolution.
+6. Ordinary Resol Resolution. ution for approval of reclassification of certain persons/entities as Non-promoter/F Public shareholders as per

 Signe d this day of 2018.
 Affix

-Signa ture of the Shareholder Revenue Stamp
+Signature of the Shareholder Revenue Stamp

 Signa ture of Proxy holder(s) Re.1/-